 Though the circumstances of their creation are typically far less dire than those of the HealthCare.gov website, CRM dashboards serve the same general purpose: to quickly provide a user, manager, or administrator with a quick overview of data related to a particular job function or department.

-Also, unlike the the example above, CRM dashboards are usually created shortly after a new system goes live and reportable data is available.
+Also, unlike the example above, CRM dashboards are usually created shortly after a new system goes live and reportable data is available.
 They’re also typically developed from user and management feedback to ensure usefulness and relevance.
 New dashboards can be created as needed, and existing ones can be modified fairly easily.

 Finally, not every dashboard component will be needed by every employee, and most enterprise CRM solutions are flexible enough to let each user (if given appropriate permissions) choose which dashboard components they want to see.
 Multiple components can be grouped together into pre-defined sets, allowing for a standard sales, service, or marketing dashboard.